Celebrating the Power of Girls

 Written by Alinah Kallon

-Every year on October 11th, the world comes together to recognise the right of girls and the unique challenges they faced.
-The International Day of the Girl Child is more than just a date, it a powerful reminder of the untapped potential of every girl and the urgent need to create an environment where they can thrive.
+Every year on October 11th, the world comes together to recognise the rights of girls and the unique challenges they face.
+The International Day of the Girl Child is more than just a date; it is a powerful reminder of the untapped potential of every girl and the urgent need to create an environment where they can thrive.

-This year, the Ministry of Gender and Children Affairs, in collaboration with local and international partners marked the day with a series of event, campaigns, community engagements, radio dissuasion and a symposium under the global theme: “The Girl I am The Changed I Lead”.
+This year, the Ministry of Gender and Children Affairs, in collaboration with local and international partners, marked the day with a series of events, campaigns, community engagements, radio dissuasion, and a symposium under the global theme: “The Girl I am The Change I Lead”.

 A Day of Voices, Visions, and Victory

 From the capital city to the remote rural communities, October 11 was filled with vibrant celebrations led by girls themselves.
-The day began with a national forum hosted by the Ministry, where young girls took center stage, sharing their stories in form of drama skits, jingles songs and demand for a more inclusive, equal, and safe society.
+The day began with a national forum hosted by the Ministry.
+Young girls took center stage, sharing their stories in the form of drama skits, jingles, and songs.
+These stories demanded a more inclusive, equal, and safe society.

 Partnering for impact